Ooma (NYSE:OOMA) Updates FY 2022 Earnings Guidance

-In other news, CFO Ravi Narula sold 57,000 shares of the company’s stock in a transaction on Thursday, June 10th.
-The stock was sold at an average price of $22.06, for a total transaction of $1,257,420.00.
-Following the sale, the chief financial officer now owns 207,634 shares of the company’s stock, valued at $4,580,406.04.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Eric B. Stang sold 13,089 shares of the stock in a transaction on Thursday, June 10th.
-The shares were sold at an average price of $23.12, for a total value of $302,617.68.
-The disclosure for this sale can be found here.
-Insiders have sold 82,392 shares of company stock worth $1,831,952 in the last ninety days.
-Corporate insiders own 9.90% of the company’s stock.
+Ooma (NYSE:OOMA) last announced its quarterly earnings data on Thursday, September 2nd.
+The technology company reported $0.13 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.09 by $0.04.
+Ooma had a negative net margin of 1.30% and a negative return on equity of 2.49%.
+The business had revenue of $47.06 million during the quarter, compared to analyst estimates of $46.36 million.
+During the same period last year, the firm posted $0.13 EPS.
+The company’s revenue was up 13.6% on a year-over-year basis.
+On average, equities research analysts predict that Ooma will post -0.2 earnings per share for the current year.

 A hedge fund recently raised its stake in Ooma stock.
-Morgan Stanley grew its position in shares of Ooma, Inc. (NYSE:OOMA) by 587.9% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 273,701 shares of the technology company’s stock after purchasing an additional 233,915 shares during the quarter.
-Morgan Stanley owned approximately 1.18% of Ooma worth $5,161,000 as of its most recent filing with the SEC.
-72.09% of the stock is owned by institutional investors.
+Royal Bank of Canada increased its position in shares of Ooma, Inc. (NYSE:OOMA) by 8.6% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 9,317 shares of the technology company’s stock after purchasing an additional 737 shares during the quarter.
+Royal Bank of Canada’s holdings in Ooma were worth $176,000 as of its most recent SEC filing.
+Institutional investors own 72.09% of the company’s stock.

 Ooma, Inc engages in the provision of platform for cloud-based communications solutions, smart security and other connected services.
 It helps create smart workplaces and homes by providing communications, monitoring, security, automation, productivity, and networking infrastructure applications.
 Its products and services include Ooma business and Ooma residential.